-Sacha Baron Cohen has spilled the supposed ashes of the late North Korea leader Kim Jong-Il over Oscars red carpet interviewer Ryan Seacrest.
+Sacha Baron Cohen has spilled the ''ashes'' of Kim Jong-Il over Ryan Seacrest on the Oscars red carpet.

 The 40-year-old 'Borat' star arrived at the Academy Awards in Los Angeles dressed as General Aladeen - his character from forthcoming movie 'The Dictator' - and came equipped with a golden urn bearing the face of the late North Korean leader.

 Asked about his outfit by E!
 News presenter Ryan, he said he was wearing a creation by John Galliano - the former Christian Dior designer who was dismissed after an anti-semitic rant.